Any UK resident adult aged 18 or over can open a First Steps Account to invest for a child.

 IMPORTANT!
 Please read our product guide before deciding whether a First Steps Account is right for you and your child.

 There are no limits to how many First Steps Accounts can be open for the same child.
 And up to four adults can be joint holders on one Account.

 When the child reaches 18 you don’t have to transfer the Account into their name.
 You are completely in control.
-But we change it into a regular Investment Dealing Account at that point, which means the Account fees will change to £7.50 a month.
+But we change it into a regular Investment Dealing Account at that point, which means the Account fees will change to £10 per month.